iifl-logo

 41. DIRECTORS RESPONSIBILITY STATEMENT

-In accordance with the provision of Section 134(3)(c) of the Companies Act, 2013, the Board of Directors affirms: a) In the preparation of the annual accounts for the financial year ended March 31, 2024, the applicable accounting standards have been followed along with proper explanation relating to material departures. b) That the accounting policies have been selected and applied consistently and it has made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as of March 31, 2024, and of the profit and loss of the Company for the year ended on that date; c) That proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; d) That the accounts for the year ended March 31, 2024, have been prepared on a going concern basis; e) That internal financial controls have been laid down to be followed by the Company and such internal financial controls were adequate and were operating effectively; f) That systems to ensure compliance with the provisions of all applicable laws were in place and such systems were adequate and operating effectively;
+In accordance with the provision of Section 134(3)(c) of the Companies Act, 2013, the Board of Directors affirms: a) In the preparation of the annual accounts for the financial year ended March 31, 2025, the applicable accounting standards have been followed along with proper explanation relating to material departures; b) That the accounting policies have been selected and applied consistently and it has made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as of March 31, 2025, and of the profit of the Company for the year ended on that date; c) That proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; d) That the accounts for the year ended March 31, 2025, have been prepared on a going concern basis; e) That internal financial controls have been laid down to be followed by the Company and such internal financial controls were adequate and were operating effectively; f) That systems to ensure compliance with the provisions of all applicable laws were in place and such systems were adequate and operating effectively.

-42. APPRECIATION/ACKNOWLEDGEMENTS
+42. APPRECIATION/ACKNOWLEDGEMENT

 Your Directors thank the customers, vendors, investors, shareholders and bankers for their continued support during the year.
 We place on record our appreciation for the support / co-operation extended by the various departments of Government of India, Government of Karnataka, Central and State Government authorities particularly SEZ authorities, Ministry of Corporate Affairs, Central Board of Direct Taxes, Central Board of Indirect Taxes and Customs, Banks, the Ministry of Commerce and Industry, Ministry of Labour and Employment, Reserve Bank of India, the Securities and Exchange Board of India, BSE Limited, National Stock Exchange of India Ltd, National Securities Depository Limited, Central Depository Services (India) Limited, the National Company Law Tribunal, Bengaluru Bench and other State Government authorities and look forward to their support in all future endeavors.
-Your Directors also wish to place on record their deep appreciation to Subexians at all levels for their hard work, solidarity, co-operation, and support, as they are instrumental in your Company scaling new heights, year after year.
+Your Directors also wish to place on record their deep appreciation to all Subexians for their hard work, solidarity, co-operation, and support, as they are instrumental in your Company scaling new heights, year after year.

-Knowledge Centerplus
+Knowledge Center

 Logo